cisagov/ScubaGear/baselines/defender.md

   - The standard and strict preset security policies must be enabled to protect users.

 #### MS.DEFENDER.1.4v1
-Sensitive accounts SHALL be added to EOP in the strict preset security policy.
+Sensitive accounts SHALL be added to Exchange Online Protection in the strict preset security policy.

 <!--Policy: MS.DEFENDER.1.4v1; Criticality: SHALL -->
 - _Rationale:_ Unauthorized access to a sensitive account may result in greater harm than a standard user account.
 Adding sensitive accounts to the strict preset security policy, with its increased protections, better mitigates their elevated risk to email threats.